How to Overcome Jet Lag

 Leave home well rested.
 Abandon the farewell parties, which make you feel frazzled.
 Remember that your recovery period will depend on the number of time zones you cross.
 For example, crossing three time zones means your recovery period will last for three days.
 Try to avoid using sleeping pills as they just thicken your blood and disorient your body during long-haul flight.

 What causes jet lag?
-The syndrome of jet lag is usually associated with disorders of that part of the nervous system responsible for biological clock.
-When you cross several time zones it disturbs mechanisms of sleep and wakefulness and some certain brain’s pleasure centers responsible for appetite regulation of blood pressure and mood centers.
-To promote wakefulness your brain needs serotonin, the hormone, which is triggered by sunlight, on the contrary, melatonin is a hormone that helps you fall asleep and is being produced when it is dark around.
+The syndrome of jet lag is usually associated with circadian rhythm sleep disorders.
+When you travel across several time zones it disturbs mechanisms of sleep and wakefulness.
+As well as some certain brain’s pleasure centers responsible for appetite regulation, blood pressure, and mood centers.
+To promote wakefulness your brain needs serotonin.
+This hormone is triggered by sunlight, while melatonin is a hormone that helps you fall asleep and is being produced when it is dark around.

 The alternation of day and night provides circadian rhythm, which might be impaired when people work at night or travel through several time zones.